 - In the Commit dialog you have the option to paste in the list of changed files, including the status of each file (added, modified, etc). tsvn:logfilelistenglish defines whether the file status is inserted in English or in the localized language.
-If the property is not set, the default is true. - TortoiseSVN can use spell checker modules which are also used by OpenOffice and Mozilla.
+If the property is not set, the default is true. - TortoiseSVN can use a spell checker.
+On Windows 10, the spell checker of the OS is used.
+On earlier Windows versions, it can use spell checker modules which are also used by OpenOffice and Mozilla.
 If you have those installed this property will determine which spell checker to use, i.e. in which language the log messages for your project should be written. tsvn:projectlanguage sets the language module the spell checking engine should use when you enter a log message.
-You can find the values for your language on this page: MSDN: Language Identifiers [http://msdn2.microsoft.com/en-us/library/ms776260.aspx].
+You can find the values for your language on this page: MSDN: Language Identifiers [https://docs.microsoft.com/en-us/windows/desktop/intl/language-identifier-constants-and-strings].